King's Business School

 King's Business School (KBS) is the business school of King's College London located in London, the United Kingdom and is a constituent academic faculty of the university.
-King's College London was ranked 5th in the United Kingdom in The Complete University Guide (2023) and 12th in The Guardian's Business, Management & Marketing league table (2022).
+KBS is triple accredited by the AACSB, EQUIS, and AMBA.

 KBS offers undergraduate and postgraduate courses and Executive Education programmes.
 The undergraduate courses are classified as a Bachelor of Science (BSc) and postgraduate courses such as a Master of Science (MSc.), Postgraduate Diploma (PG Dip), Postgraduate Certificate (PG Cert), Master of Philosophy (MPhil) and PhD (Doctor of Philosophy) are offered.